symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

 Actions
 -------

-Live components require a single “default action” that is used to re-render it.
+Live components require a single "default action" that is used to re-render it.
 By default, this is an empty ``__invoke()`` method and can be added with the ``DefaultActionTrait``.
 Live components are actually Symfony controllers so you can add the normal controller